 About Me

 Hello, lovely!
 Let me tell you a bit about myself.
-I am an author, keynote speaker, professor, advisor in the research and treatment of anorexia, and the managing director of a medical society.
+I am an award-winning author, keynote speaker, professor, advisor in the research and treatment of anorexia, and the managing director of a medical society.

 In 2023, I released Unrestricted: How I Stepped Off the Tightrope, Learned to Say No, and Silenced Anorexia—a deeply personal story of how I stopped disappearing, started listening to my own voice, and claimed my rightful place in the world.